 Antibiotics are a hot topic in the world right now.
-Patients with cavities and similar issues often ask us at Designer Smiles FL in Coral Springs, FL, if they should receive antibiotics.
+Patients with cavities and similar issues often ask us at the dentist in Coral Springs, FL, if they should receive antibiotics.
 Antibiotics are fantastic and have plenty of benefits, but only when indicated.

 One of our priorities at Designer Smiles FL is to have patients actively participate in their treatments.
 That’s why we believe it’s important for people to know more about antibiotics, when they’re used, and their potential side effects.
 Even relatively weak antibiotics can have unwanted effects on the body.